 No!
 Warwick Volunteers is free to join, and we want to make sure that you are never out of pocket as a result of volunteering.
 All reasonable expenses will be reimbursed provided it is approved in advance by a member of staff.
-Full details of our expenses policy and details of how to claim back expenses can be found here.
+Full details of our expenses policy can be found here.

-No, it's never too late to join Warwick Volunteers!
-We always welcome new members as there are volunteering opportunities on offer throughout the year.
-Take a look at our project pages or read our weekly newsletter to see the range of opportunities available.
+No, it's never too late to join Warwick Volunteers and there are volunteering opportunities on offer throughout the year.

-Details of the latest volunteering opportunities available can be found on the News pages of our website or listed in our weekly newsletter which is sent to all members every Thursday.
+If you have registered on our website to receive email alerts you will be emailed when a new opportunity is added that matches your interests.
+You will also receive a weekly newsletter which is sent to members every Thursday (You can unsubscribe at any time).
+You can also follow us on Twitter, Facebook and Instagram.
 If you need any help choosing a project, e-mail firstname.lastname@example.org or visit our office to speak with a member of staff.

 For a full list of your rights and responsibilities as a volunteer, have a look at our volunteer policy.

 Of course you can, as long as you feel you have the time (and energy!) to commit to the projects.
-Have a look at our project pages to see the range of opportunities on offer.
+Have a look at our browse opportunities page to see the range of opportunities on offer.

 If you've got an idea for a project, Warwick Volunteers can provide advice and guidance to help turn your idea into a reality.
 Each year, members of Warwick Volunteers develop new projects that will make a difference to the community and many of our opportunities are led by student volunteers.
-If you are interested in setting up a new project, please come along to the WV office to discuss your idea further, or email.
+If you are interested in setting up a new project, contact the WV office to discuss your idea or drop us an email.

 Warwick Volunteers offers the opportunity for members of societies and sports clubs to volunteer together and share their skills and experiences through both regular and one-off volunteering events.
-If your society or sports club is interested in volunteering, or has an idea for a project, please e-mail firstname.lastname@example.org or come into the office for a chat.
+If your society or sports club is interested in volunteering, or has an idea for a project, please e-mail firstname.lastname@example.org or arrange to come and see us in the office for a chat.

-I'm not a student or member of staff at Warwick University - can I still volunteer for your projects?
+I'm not a student at Warwick University - can I still volunteer for your projects?

 Unfortunately you won't be able to volunteer with Warwick Volunteers, but you can contact your local volunteer centre who will be able to provide you with lots of volunteering opportunities.
 If you live in Coventry, you need to contact Voluntary Action Coventry and for Warwickshire, Warwickshire Community And Voluntary Action.